chregu/hhvm-newrelic-ext/README.md

 As mentioned above, an unpatched HHVM 3.5 (or less) makes your profiling event slower, since there's something wrong with using an external hotprofiler and we have to fall back to "user level profiling".
 It works, but it's slow.

-You have two option to get it faster: Either install hhvm-nightly (or the stable one once HHVM 3.6 is out).
+You have two option to get it faster: Either install at least hhvm 3.6.
 Or compile HHVM 3.5 by yourself with this patch: https://github.com/chregu/hhvm/compare/facebook:HHVM-3.5...newrelic-profiling-3.5.diff, or do

 ````
 git checkout https://github.com/chregu/hhvm.git